Teams and business

 2. In the Group Policy Editor, open Administrative Templates > Mozilla > Firefox > Password Manager.

-3. Choose Enable saving passwords to the password manager and click Disable > Apply > OK.
+3. Select Enable saving passwords to the password manager, then select Disable > Apply > OK.

-To verify that the built-in password manager is turned off, open Firefox, click the Firefox menu in the toolbar, and choose Preferences > Privacy & Security.
+To verify that the built-in password manager is turned off, open Firefox, select the Firefox menu in the toolbar, then select Preferences > Privacy & Security.

 Edge